Pelvic floor exercises in 1931 were somewhat different to those described today ….but in many ways not much has changed!

 ” ………no matter what the diet is, women whose musculature is poor and weak cannot carry on, happily and efficiently, either the physical processes of marriage or the physical processes of digestion and evacuation.”

-How true is this statement even 80 years later…and there is that term “physical processes of marriage ” again!
+How true is this statement even 80 years later?
+There is that term “physical processes of marriage ” again!